Mridang12/RL-Implementation/README.md

     -- PyTorch
     -- Numpy
-    -- Cuda for PyTorch (Not Required by Highly Recommended)
+    -- Cuda for PyTorch (Not Required but Highly Recommended)

 # Usage